Sjf12/AACL/README.md

 2. **Start the server using the following command:
    - cd Prototype && python3 app-new.py
 3. Then access the website in the following URL: http://loclahost:5000
+4. Login with as a user.
+Ex- alice/alice123 or bob/bob123

 ---